lulab/Ribowave/README.md

 * start_codon.bed 	: annotated start codon

-* final.ORFs 	: all ORFs
+* final.ORFs 	: all ORFs. eg:`YAL001C_0_1_3480` where YAL001C refers to the transcript, 0 refers to the reading frame, 1 refers to the start site, 3480 refers to the stop codon.

 ### 1. P-site determination